 Pull the dashi

-Dashi is the foundation of Japanese cuisine.
-It's said that there are two types of dashi: first dashi and second dashi.
-First dashi is made at a temperature below 100°C, then turned off the heat and the residual heat is used to bring out the umami flavor.
-Second dashi is made using the same ingredients as first dashi and brought to a boil to extract the umami.
-There's no need to be so hung up on first and second dashi at home.
-Making dashi may seem like a time-consuming process, but it's actually surprisingly easy.
-Simply
+Dashi (broth) is fundamental to Japanese cuisine.
+It is said that there are two types of dashi: first dashi and second dashi.
+First dashi is made by turning off the heat below 100°C and letting the residual heat extract the umami, while second dashi is made by using the same ingredients as for the first dashi and boiling them to extract the umami.
+At home, there is no need to be particular about first and second dashi.
+Making dashi is often thought to be time-consuming, but it is surprisingly easy to make.
+Just

-adding the ingredients to water and leaving it for a day will produce a satisfying dashi.
-If you're not satisfied, simmer the ingredients for a longer time to make an even more delicious dashi.
-First dashi has a stronger umami flavor than first dashi made with residual heat, and can be used in a variety of dishes.
+put the ingredients in water and leave it for a day, and that is enough to extract the dashi.
+If it is not enough, simmer it slowly to make an even more delicious dashi.
+It has a richer umami than the first dashi extracted with residual heat and can be used in a variety of dishes.

-Instead, choose the highest quality ingredients possible and use every last bit.
-For example, kelp used in dashi can be made into tsukudani, and dried sardines can be made into miso soup.
+On the other hand, choose the best quality ingredients you can and use them completely in your cooking.
+For example, the kelp used for dashi can be used to make tsukudani (simmered food), and the dried sardines can be used in miso soup.

-"Rather than buying cheap stuff and throwing it away, buy good stuff and use it all" is the foundation of cooking.
+"Rather than buying cheap things and throwing them away, buy good things and use them all" - this is the basic principle of cooking.

 Japanese food